camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/out-of-the-box-connectors/rest.md

 description: Make a request to a REST API and use the response in the next steps of your process.
 ---

-The **REST connector** allows you to make a request to a REST API and use the response in the next steps of your process.
+The **REST Connector** allows you to make a request to a REST API and use the response in the next steps of your process.

-## Create a REST connector task
+## Create a REST Connector task

-To use a **REST connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new connector task by using the **Append connector** context menu.
-Follow [our guide on using connectors](../use-connectors.md) to learn more.
+To use a **REST Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
+Follow [our guide on using Connectors](../use-connectors.md) to learn more.

-## Make your REST connector executable
+## Make your REST Connector executable

-To make the **REST connector** executable, fill out the mandatory fields highlighted in red in the properties panel:
+To make the **REST Connector** executable, fill out the mandatory fields highlighted in red in the properties panel:

 ![rest connector red properties](../img/connectors-rest-red-properties.png)